creed28/Nutritionist/README.md

-***<h1 style="text-align: center;">Nutritionist/h1>***
+***<h1 style="text-align: center;">Nutritionist</h1>***

 Nutritionist is a food website where users can easily search for and add foods to a table that calculates their nutritional values.
-It provides an intuitive interface for tracking calories and macronutrients, empowering users to make informed dietary choices.
+It provides an intuitive interface for tracking calories and macros, empowering users to make informed dietary choices.

 ![image info](./Frontend/public/cover.png)